José Meléndez-Pérez: Actions on August 4, 2001

 A Saudi Arabian national, Mohammed al Qahtani, landed in Orlando on a Virgin Atlantic flight.
 Since Qahtani's forms were not properly filled out, he was moved to a secondary interview, conducted by Meléndez-Pérez.
 Qahtani did not have a return ticket or a hotel.
 He had $2,800 in cash and no credit cards.
 His responses to questions regarding where he would stay and where he would go were evasive.
 Besides being quite hostile, Qahtani also made contradictory statements regarding his plans.

 Meléndez-Pérez advised his superiors to have him sent back.
 According to Meléndez-Pérez's testimony, as he sent Qahtani back out of the United States, the man allegedly turned around to him and said "something to the effect of 'I'll be back.'"

 Because of Meléndez-Pérez's actions, United Airlines Flight 93 only had three "muscle" hijackers to backup pilot hijacker Ziad Jarrah, instead of four like with Mohamed Atta, Marwan al-Shehhi, and Hani Hanjour on the other three hijacked aircraft in American Airlines Flight 11, United Airlines Flight 175, and American Airlines Flight 77.
-This small difference allowed the passengers on United 93 to revolt against Jarrah and his team and force them to crash land the aircraft in Shanksville, Pennsylvania before they could reach their target in the United States Capitol building.
+This small difference likely helped in allowing the passengers on United 93 to revolt against Jarrah and his team and force them to crash land the aircraft in Shanksville, Pennsylvania before they could reach their target in the United States Capitol building.
 When called before the 9/11 Commission, Meléndez-Pérez was praised for how his actions, unknown to him at the time, potentially saved hundreds of lives, along with the Capitol Building, and was thanked for it.
 As for al Qahtani, he was later apprehended in Afghanistan and provided intel that led to the death of al-Qaeda leader Osama bin Laden in 2011 at the hands of U.S. military forces.